 A limited number of graduate assistantships are available to counseling students through the Counseling Program (normally four assistantships).
 Full-time advanced masters and doctoral students in good academic standing may qualify for a graduate assistantship in the Counseling Program, though priority is given to doctoral students.
 An assistantship is awarded for an academic year and is ordinarily not renewable.
 Students receiving an assistantship are expected to participate in research, teaching, supervision of master's practicum and/or internship students; to perform program related tasks; and to assist faculty with other scholarly activities.
-A graduate assistantship are severely limited.
+A graduate assistantship carries a Graduate Assistant Scholarship plus a stipend.
+University funds for assistantships are severely limited.
 In addition to the program Graduate Assistantships described above, several Graduate Assistantships are available within various University agencies and offices.
 Typically, Counseling students are able to obtain these positions which carry support similar to those described for the program Graduate Assistantships.